John McNeil Eddings

-John McNeil Eddings (1830–1896) was the military storekeeper at Fort Vancouver, and a prominent civic leader of Clark County in what was then the Washington Territory.
+John McNeil Eddings (c.
+1830–1896) was the military storekeeper at Fort Vancouver, and a prominent civic leader of Clark County in what was then the Washington Territory.

 Early years

 Born in Ballintry, Antrim County, Ireland (near Belfast), in 1830, Eddings immigrated to the United States with his parents in 1841.
 They lived in New York initially, then moved to St. Louis, Missouri.
-John Eddings enlisted on July 17, 1851 in the U.S. Army Infantry, Fourth Regiment, at Fort Gratiot, Michigan.
+John Eddings enlisted on July 17, 1851, in the U.S. Army Infantry, Fourth Regiment, at Fort Gratiot, Michigan.
 As a first sergeant he came with that regiment to Vancouver Barracks by way of the Isthmus of Panama in 1851.
 On that journey were also Ulysses S. Grant, Benjamin Bonneville, Henry C. Hodges, and Louis Sohns From 1855 to 1856, Eddings fought in the Rogue River Wars in Southern Oregon Territory.
 Mrs. Mary Nicholas, a daughter of John Eddings, gave this account to Clark Brown in his Columbian newspaper column Visiting Around:

 I told you my father was a man who loved adventure, and he found plenty in the Indian wars.
 My father had fiery red hair.
 He went to the Rogue River Indian War and when he came back his hair was snowy white.
 The scalping, the dead soldiers, and their lack of equipment was just too much for him.